ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 ### About CUmulus

-CUmulus is an NSF-funded on-premise cloud system hosted by CU Research Computing.
+CUmulus is an NSF-funded on-premise cloud system hosted by CU Research Computing based on OpenStack, an open standard cloud computing platform.
 The CUmulus service includes access to a private cloud "vpc" with a small number of outside routable "floating IPs".
 Within this "vpc" customers will be given an allocation of:
  - CPU cores
  - Memory
  - Storage